Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience:

-This one felt like the “starter-plus” bed: you lie down and immediately understand what it is.
-The surface is modestly padded, and then you meet the innerspring support pretty quickly.
-I liked it for back sleeping when I wanted a simpler, firmer baseline; it didn’t swallow me.
-Marcus found it stable, but he noticed more motion feedback than on the pocketed-coil models.
-Mia said it was okay for short side-sleep stretches, but after longer sessions her shoulder wanted more cushion.
-Ethan summed it up perfectly: easy to turn, but you feel more of what’s happening across the mattress.
+Marcus noticed more motion feedback than on the pocketed-coil models.
+Mia said it was fine for short side-sleep stretches, but after longer sessions her shoulder wanted more cushion.
+Ethan’s summary matched our notes: it’s easy to move on, but you feel more of what’s happening across the mattress.

 What we liked